 A class mismatch occurs when a ticket is issued in one class and the booking is in a different class.
-The class booked through your GDS or Technology Partner must match the class shown on your customer’s ticket.
+The class in your customer’s booking must match the class shown on their ticket.

 What Happens if there is a Class Mismatch?